Best big panel vans 2021

 8. Fiat Ducato

-That means you have a choice of 2.0 115 Multijet or 2.2 Multijet in 130, 150 or 180 guises.
-Not only that, but the 150 version also comes in Ecojet guise with additional fuel saving tech included.
-There's even an electric conversion available, should you need one.
+There's a 2.3 Multijet unit in 120, 140, 160 or 180 guises.
+Not only that, but the 140 version also comes with an auto box to make life easier.
+There's even the all-electric e-Ducato available, should you need one.

 One thing that doesn't change over the PSA models is the cargo volumes that the Ducato can carry.
 There's a maximum cargo volume of up to 17 cubic metres, while payloads are available up to 2.2 tonnes.